plone/plone.restapi/docs/source/types-schema.md

 ---
 html_meta:
-  "description": ""
+  "description": "A detailed list of all available Zope Schema field types and their corresponding representation as JSON objects."
-  "property=og:description": ""
+  "property=og:description": "A detailed list of all available Zope Schema field types and their corresponding representation as JSON objects."
-  "property=og:title": ""
+  "property=og:title": "Types Schema"
-  "keywords": "Plone, plone.restapi, REST, API"
+  "keywords": "Plone, plone.restapi, REST, API, Types, Schema"
 ---

 (types-schema)=